JGCarroll/runescape-snap/README.md

 * The main scripts powering the snap can be found at `/snap/runescape/current/bin/` and are written in Bash, so what they do is plainly visible in every installation.

 * The downloads from Jagex are cryptographically verified by the snap.
-The snap itself is cryptographically verified by snapd itself, unless installed with the --dangerous flag which I will never distribute myself.
+The snap itself is cryptographically verified by snapd itself, unless installed with the --dangerous flag.

 * The exact versions of installed packages are usually listed in `/snap/runescape/current/snap/manifest.yaml`, so they be inspected.

-* The production builds are usually done by Canonical themselves and can be reviewed [here](https://launchpad.net/~build.snapcraft.io/+snap/21d275790466ab89ca14debcc46363d5/), and as such are built by trusted servers.
+* The production builds are usually done by Githubs own runners and can be viewed [here](https://github.com/MrCarroll/runescape-snap/actions/).

 * Sandboxing is used where possible to isolate what this snap and the games can do.
 In the majority of scenarios, they can't even inspect your $HOME folder, though exact sandboxing depends on Linux distribution / patches.
 You can view what is allowed and control it via the snap CLI tools.